-The International Union of Biochemistry and Molecular Biology (IUBMB) uses the accepted name ' $\alpha$ -amylase'.
-This is the name used in the proposed draft variation and the name used in existing permissions for alpha-amylase in Schedule 18.
-The word 'alpha' has been used in this report and was used by the applicant in the application, instead of its symbol.
+The International Union of Biochemistry and Molecular Biology (IUBMB) uses the accepted name ' $\beta$ -amylase'.
+This is the name used in the proposed draft variation and the name used in existing permissions for beta-amylase in Schedule 18.
+The word 'beta' has been used in this report and was used by the applicant in the application, instead of its symbol.

-Nomenclature for the host and gene donor organisms (Bacillus licheniformis and Cytophaga species, respectively), is in accordance with accepted international norms.
-The proposed draft variation refers to a Cytophaga species rather than a specific species as would normally be included in Schedule 18, because in this case systematic microbiological classification of the species of Cytophaga is incomplete (see Section 3.1.2 of the SD).
+Nomenclature for the host and gene donor organisms (Bacillus licheniformis and Priestia flexa (basionym Bacillus flexus), respectively) is in accordance with accepted international norms (see Section 1.2 of this report).

-There are relevant identity and purity specifications for the enzyme in two of the primary sources of specifications listed in Schedule 3 - namely the JECFA Combined Compendium of Food Additive Specifications, and the United States Pharmacopeial Convention Food chemicals codex (refer to Section 1.3.2 above).
+There are relevant identity and purity specifications for the enzyme in two of the primary sources of specifications listed in Schedule 3, namely the JECFA Combined Compendium of